Online Learning Center | BiddingOwl

 What Is Fundraising?

-Although the common aim is increasing revenue, nonprofit fundraising can be about more than just about collecting money.
-Different fundraising methods can offer unique ways to cultivate communities, build relationships, interact with donors, and foster a culture of giving.
 For example, events give your NPO an opportunity to engage donors, get to know your community, and share more about your work and programs.

 History of Fundraising

-One of the most significant fundraising efforts in history was in the 19th century when philanthropist Andrew Carnegie donated millions of dollars to fund libraries, education, and scientific research.
+One of the most significant fundraising efforts in history was in the 19th century, when philanthropist Andrew Carnegie donated millions of dollars to fund libraries, education, and scientific research.
 Similarly, the Red Cross led, organized, and continues to drive global fundraising efforts, collecting funds worldwide for disaster relief and humanitarian aid.

 Charity Events and Galas

 Fundraising events are a tried-and-tested approach to raising money and nonprofit community building.
-Think charity galas, silent auctions, walkathons, market days, and marathons, and we’re sure you know of a nonprofit near you that’s done it.
-Events are a fantastic way to bring your fundraising efforts to life and engage donors.
+Think galas, silent auctions, walkathons, market days, and marathons.
+We’re sure you know of a nonprofit near you that’s done it.

-If your organization has the resources and capacity to, events can be a large-scale, fabulous affair that draws attention to your cause.
 The Metropolitan Museum of Art’s annual Met Gala, for example, is both a high-profile fashion event and a major fundraiser, generating millions of dollars to support the museum.

-But you don’t need deep pockets to get the best out of fundraising events!
+But you don’t need deep pockets to get the best out of fundraising events.
 You can organize simple gatherings with tons of excitement, whether online, in-person, or both.

 Corporate Sponsorships and Partnerships